vinodkumarhs1962/skinspire_V2/Project_docs/Implementation Plan/user Management & Authentication Implementation Plan.md

-# SkinSpire Clinic Hospital Management System
+# Skinspire Clinic Hospital Management System
 ## User Management & Authentication Implementation Plan

 ### System Overview
-SkinSpire Clinic Hospital Management System is designed as a multi-tenant healthcare platform that serves multiple hospitals and their branches.
+Skinspire Clinic Hospital Management System is designed as a multi-tenant healthcare platform that serves multiple hospitals and their branches.
 The system incorporates role-based access control, configurable authentication flows, and specialized patient and staff management features.

 ### Business rules
 1. Phone number validation through SMS.
 Compulsary for staff as well as patient.
 If the patient entry is through staff, the SMS validation can be overruled at hospital level